timohromadka/L46_datamaps/README.md

 # L46 Datamaps

+This is the codebase for the paper Knowledge Distillation with Training Dynamics, Hromadka & Rex.

+In this study, we examine the efficacy of Knowledge Distillation in conjunction with Dataset Cartography within Computer Vision.
+Our aim was to ascertain whether training on subsets of data, selected based on training dynamics, can enhance the performance of student models while being cost-effective.
+Contrary to expectations set by similar NLP studies, our experiments across various architectures and datasets (CIFAR10, CIFAR100, MNIST) revealed that randomly selected data subsets (approximately 33\% of the total dataset) consistently outperformed those chosen based on specific training dynamics.
+This unexpected outcome suggests the need for a nuanced understanding of dataset selection in Knowledge Distillation, particularly in the Computer Vision domain.
+Our findings highlight the complex interplay between data selection and model performance, opening new avenues for research in effective training strategies.
+We publish our code for future research.

 ## Installing the project
 You must have **conda** installed locally.
 All project dependencies are included in the conda file: environment.yml.